BWillieLab/XcalRep/README.md

 # XcalRep
 Implementation of cross-calibration and precision analysis for HR-pQCT

-visit [Getting Started](https://nmikolajewicz.github.io/XcalRep/) website for documentation and step-by-step tutorials
+visit [XcalRep package site](https://nmikolajewicz.github.io/XcalRep/) for documentation and step-by-step tutorials

 ## Installation